lfurtkevicova/gislab-my-notes/docs/general/about.rst

 ===============
 How it is done?
 ===============

+GIS.lab consists from one host machine running **Linux**, **Windows** or **Mac** operating system and any number of client computers with nearly no requirements - no operating system, even no hard disk is required (but no problem if they exists).
+All these computers must be connected with gigabit cables and switch.

 Automatic provisioning is enabled by **Ansible** characterised by human-readable IT automation language, self-documenting syntax, agent-less execution,